kossiitkgp/docs/events/git-and-github.md

 - Be able to push and pull code from Github
 - Be able to send a PR to an Open Source Repository

+## Timeline
+The Workshop should be held around the time when GymK societies have their Intro-Seminar, so that we also show our presence during the same time but with a Workshop.
+GymK socities have their Intros during the mid of August, So it's best to conduct the Workshop before the end of August.

 ## Before the workshop

 Share an instructions file like [this installation guide](https://github.com/kossiitkgp/events/blob/main/2023/git-github-autumn/installation.md), along with the poster of the workshop.
 The instructions should contain